About

 2018Berlin.
 Bicycle.
 Schnitzel.

-2020wrote the first long post nobody read.
+2020started this blog. wrote the first long post nobody read.

 2022started caring about kernel internals for real.